Michael-Panunto/logfile-highlight/README.md

 - From the main menu, select the file you wish to read from.
 - Enter valid start and end times that appear within the log (or are within an hour of another entry) using the format HH:mm.
+- Leaving both fields blank will result in the full log being read.
+- Entering only the start time will result in the log reading from the given start time to the very end of the log.
+- Finally, entering only the end time will result in the log reading from the very beginning to the given end time.
 - Press highlight once the fields are filled in properly to load up the log

 ### Highlighting: